Your reading glasses lens strength is determined by

 Estimate Your Lens Power

-Age used to be the main factor in needing reading glasses but long hours at the computer has changed that.
-It's still helpful to use this timeline as a starting point in determining the correct lens power in your reading glasses at any reading distance.
+Age used to be the biggest factor in needing reading glasses, but long hours on computers and digital devices have changed that.
+Still, this timeline offers a helpful starting point for choosing the right lens power for any reading distance.

 Fact 01: